Research and evidence

 Jane has worked in the care industry since 2001 and in her current role since 2016.
 As The Good Care Group’s dedicated in-house Admiral Nurse, Jane provides support and insight into the care delivery for people living with complex care needs.
 Jane has presented at several dementia conferences during her career; she has authored, and co-authored several publications, including articles in academic journals.

-Her research study examined whether hope was important to younger people living with dementia (those under the age of 65).
+Jane’s research study examined whether hope was important to younger people living with dementia (those under the age of 65).
 It aimed to explore what people hoped for, what made people feel hopeful, and less hopeful.
 Six people were recruited to the study, which was carried out in the Midlands.
 People who took part were given a disposable camera and invited to photograph anything that made them feel hopeful.
 A semi-structured interview then followed where their photographs were discussed.

 Hope was found to be important to all participants.
 People often used metaphors for hope in their photographs such as rainbows, ‘windflowers’ (bending but not breaking in the wind), sunsets and renewal after fire.
 Having dementia made participants feel less hopeful at times, however people tended to stay positive.
 One participant said, “do you know that I’m happy most of the time actually”, and another said, “life’s good at the moment”.
 A different person who took part had the following advice for other people with dementia; “Perhaps the only thing I’d ever say to somebody with something like this is…never let hope go…d’you know what I mean?
 Keep hopeful – you know that you can’t get better, but you can still….have a jolly good time!”.